grodansparadis/vscp-espnow/README.md

 [esp-now](https://www.espressif.com/en/solutions/low-power-solutions/esp-now?ct=t(EMAIL_CAMPAIGN_4_12_2023_2_38)&mc_cid=1dec54c698&mc_eid=1bb5ed46d4) is a protocol developed by [Espressif](https://www.espressif.com/en) for use with the ESP32/ESP8266 it allows for secure communication between wireless devices without a wifi connection. [espnow](https://github.com/espressif/esp-now) is a software component that makes esp-now more friendly for developers to work with.

 # Alpha-nodes
-Alpha nodes are nodes that is always powered.
-Nodes always connect to a wifi router.
+Alpha nodes are nodes that are always powered.
+They always connect to a wifi router.
 Alpha nodes can be connected together user either wifi or esp-now.

 Alpha nodes are provisioned (connected to wifi) using BLE.